 Nose surgery improves the appearance and proportion of your nose to create facial symmetry.
 It may also correct impaired breathing caused by structural abnormalities in the nose.
 Nose surgery can be considered by patients who have achieved full facial growth and are 13 years of age and older.
-Also known as “nose reshaping” and a “nose job,” and medically called rhinoplasty, this procedure can change:
+Also known as “nose reshaping” and a “nose job,” in Saratoga Springs and medically called rhinoplasty, this procedure can change:

 - Nose size, in relation to the other facial structures

 - Nose profiles with visible humps and depressions on the bridge